Brigadier Tony Faith CBE (Chair)

 After a full career in the Army, Tony was selected in 2008 as the Under-Treasurer (Chief Executive) of the Honourable Society of Gray’s Inn, one of the Inns of Court.
 In this appointment, he was closely involved in regulatory and general policy issues as they affected the barristers’ profession including a comprehensive review of the Bar Tribunal Service.
 He retired from Gray’s in 2016 and was made an Honorary Bencher.
 He is now the Chairman of a Commonwealth Charity based in London – the Victoria League for Commonwealth Friendship; Chairman of the Professional Conduct Committee of the Chartered Association of Building Engineers and a Trustee of a Royal British Legion Care Home in Ripon.

-James Wakefield (Deputy Chair)
+Tony Harking (Deputy Chair)

 Peter Marsden (SRP Licensor Representative)